Are you and your partner satisfied with the current state of your relationship? Learn more about our $99 Relationship Checkup.

 Using Spirituality to Improve Mental Health

 Spirituality can complement and improve your mental health.
 As American writer and journalist Elizabeth Gilbert has said, “God dwells within you; as you.
 God dwells within me; as me.”
-You can use spiritualty to help address your mental health concerns.
+You can use spirituality to help address your mental health concerns.
 But how?
 Read on to learn more about using spirituality to improve mental health.

 Portrait of Elizabeth Gilbert against a dark grey background wearing a blue, shoulderless v-neck and looking directly at the camera.
 She has medium length, wavy blond hair and is smiling.